 Our reach is extensive.
 Frequently, thousands of newsrooms get a leadership tip from Jill Geisler’s “What Great Bosses Know.”
 They learn from Roy Peter Clark that they, too, can write better.
 They learn from Al Tompkins about broadcast and mobile journalism.
 And they learn from Kelly McBride about how to make ethical decisions.

 Strong leadership has helped Poynter establish its reputation for excellence in teaching.
-Dr. Karen B. Dunlap was named the institute’s fourth president in August 2003, and has overseen the expansion of school’s curriculum into multimedia and faculty-led courses for the public.
+Dr. Karen B. Dunlap was named the institute’s fourth president in August 2003, and oversaw the expansion of school’s curriculum into multimedia and faculty-led courses for the public.
 She introduced Community Conversations, programs designed to give members of the public access to professional journalists and a greater understanding of how they gather and edit news.
 The Conversations have featured, among others, Gwen Ifill, Dan Rather, William Raspberry, Ted Koppel, Steve Lopez, Tom Brokaw, Joe Scarborough, and Byron Pitts.

 Dunlap’s predecessor was James M. Naughton, former White House correspondent for The New York Times and executive editor of the Philadelphia Inquirer.
 Naughton oversaw the most recent expansion of the institute’s main campus and presided over the emergence of Poynter.org as journalism’s most relied-upon Web site for media news.
 During Naughton’s tenure, the name Romenesko became synonymous with the latest scoops from inside America’s newsrooms.